FahmiHaybe/EA-Final-Project/README.md

 ### How to run
 **1.** Create instances of your knapsack problems (such as WEING1, WEING2, WEISH01, WEISH02, WEISH19, and WEISH20) with values, weights, and capacity in a JSON or Python-friendly format.

 **2.** Run the given Python script or notebook cells one after the other.
-Every action will:

-   - Open the dataset.

-   - Set up the population of bees.

-   - Execute the Bees Algorithm repeatedly.

-   - Use local machinery for scouting, repair, and search.

-   - For convergence analysis, note the best and average fitness.
+Every action will: 1.
+Open the dataset.
+2. Set up the population of bees.
+3. Execute the Bees Algorithm repeatedly use local machinery for scouting, repair, and search.
+4. Record best and average fitness for convergence analysis

 **3.** View convergence plots and solution statistics for each instance.

 ### Example output